Workflows Rules in Salesforce

 - Custom HTML: Administrators and users with “Edit HTML Templates” permission can create HTML email templates without using a letterhead.

 - Visualforce: Administrators & Developers can create templates using Visualforce.
-Visualforce email templates allow for advanced merging with a recipient’s data, where the content of a template can contain information from multiple records.
+Visualforce email templates support advanced merging with a recipient’s data, allowing the template’s content to include information from multiple records.

 Email templates are stored in folders.
 There are two folders already present in every Salesforce org.

-The first one is a Unified public Email Template where emails are available to every user in the organization.
+The first one is a Unified public Email Template, which makes emails available to every user in the organization.

-The second one is the My Email Templates folder, which stores the email templates that are used personally by a particular user.
+The second one is the My Email Templates folder, which stores the email templates used by a particular user.

 2. Field Update